doddatpivotal/tmc-helper/readme.md

 ## Usage

 Copy `local-config/params-REDACTED.yaml` and name it something else.
 Update to your specifications and then set the environment variables to the path.
+The scripts allow for some personalization to the label_namespace and to the name prefix.
+This may be helpful in an org which is used by several others (like in a lab environment).
+You can enable personization in the params file.

 ```bash
 cp local-config/params-REDACTED.yaml local-config/params.yaml